oogutierrez/obs-faceflow/README.md

 ## 🧠 How It Works
 - The tracking camera monitors your face’s position in real time
 - If you move outside a defined boundary or zone, FaceFlow automatically tells OBS (via WebSocket) to switch to the **Secondary Scene**
-- When you return to the tracked area, it switches back to the **Main Scene**
+- When you return to the main zone, it switches back to the **Main Scene**
 - You can fine-tune the behavior in the **Settings** panel

 ---